OSRSrslider/OSMB/README.md

 - Drops logs when inventory is full
 - An attempt at animation timeouts for tree chopping detection
 - An attempt at some humanization
-- Ignorantly sprinked gaussian-influenced randomnness (probably better than ignorantly sprinkled regular randomness)
+- Ignorantly sprinked gaussian-influenced randomness (probably better than ignorantly sprinkled regular randomness)

 **Setup:**